 From the French word for "paved", this term refers to a setting technique where small gemstones are set close together, covering a surface and giving the appearance of being paved with stones.

 A pendant is a loose-hanging piece of jewellery, generally attached by a small loop to a necklace, which may be known as a "pendant necklace".
-A pendant typically comes in the form of a locket, cross, charm, or a gemstone, with Swarovski pendants being an incredibly popular choice for luxury jewellery pieces.
+A pendant typically comes in the form of a locket, cross, charm or gemstone, with Swarovski pendants being a popular choice for luxury jewellery pieces.

 A type of gemstone setting where metal projections, or prongs, hold the stone in place.
 This setting allows more of the gemstone to be visible, enhancing its brilliance.